Ken Livingstone: First mayoral term: 2000–04

 Livingstone's success with the congestion charge and rejuvenation of Trafalgar Square led the Labour leadership to reconsider their position on him, with Blair re-admitting him to the party and asking that he stand as their mayoral candidate for the 2004 election.
 Livingstone accepted, and Labour mayoral candidate Nicky Gavron volunteered to take a subordinate position as his deputy.
 In campaigning for the election, Livingstone highlighted his record: the congestion charge, free bus travel for under 11s, 1000 extra buses, and 5000 extra police officers, whereas his main competitor, the Conservative Steven Norris, campaigned primarily on a policy of abolishing the congestion charge.
 Livingstone continued to court controversy throughout the campaign; in June 2004 he was quoted on The Guardians website as saying: "I just long for the day I wake up and find that the Saudi royal family are swinging from lamp-posts and they've got a proper government that represents the people of Saudi Arabia", for which he was widely criticised.
 That same month, he came under criticism from sectors of the left for urging RMT members to cross picket lines in a proposed Underground strike because the latest offer had been "extremely generous", leading RMT general secretary Bob Crow to step down as a TfL board member.
-In the 2004 London mayoral election, Livingstone was announced as the winner on 10 June 2004.
-He won 36% of first preference votes to Norris's 28% and Liberal Democrat Simon Hughes's 15%.
+Livingstone won the 2004 London mayoral election, with 36% of first-preference votes to Norris's 28% and Liberal Democrat Simon Hughes's 15%.
 When all the candidates except Livingstone and Norris were eliminated and the second preferences of those voters who had picked neither Livingstone nor Norris as their first choice were counted, Livingstone won with 55% to Norris's 45%.